ModioThiam/Mortgage-Calculator/README.md

 Mortage Calculator!

-This is a simple Java-based mortgage calculator.
+This is a simple console-based Java-based mortgage calculator that calculates monthly mortage payments using amortization formula.

+## Features
-Users input the loan principal, the annual interest rate, and the loan period (in years).
+- User input the loan principal, the annual interest rate, and the loan period (in years).
-Then it calculates and displays the monthly payment using the amortization formula.

-Usage of scanner, mathematical operations, conditional logic
+- Calculates monthly payment with basic math operations.
+- Input validation to ensure correct user inputs
+- Use of core Java tools: Scanner, Math, NumberFormat

-To Run:
+## To Run:
-Clone Repo, or Download .java file from repository.
+- Clone Repository or Download .java file.
-Open Project in preferred Java IDE with correct Java version installed Run MortgageCalculator.java file.
+- Open Project in preferred Java IDE (IntelliJ recommended)
+- Java 17+ version installed
+- Run MortgageCalculator.java file from IDE or in terminal.